micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 2.md

 ###### 1
-These _were_ the sons of [^a]Israel: Reuben, Simeon, Levi, Judah, Issachar, Zebulun,
+These _were_ the sons of Israel: Reuben, Simeon, Levi, Judah, Issachar, Zebulun,

 ###### 2
 Dan, Joseph, Benjamin, Naphtali, Gad, and Asher. ## From Judah to David